 Body Contouring With Fat Grafting

 It is a common misconception that fat grafting is less expensive than other cosmetic procedures or treatments.
 Fat transfer is a surgical procedure and must be performed in a fully accredited operating room.
-Due to the complexity and artistic nature of this procedure, the required surgery time is longer and therefore has associated OR fees are higher than other similar procedures.
+Due to the complexity and artistic nature of this procedure, the required surgery time is longer and therefore has associated operating room fees higher than that of other similar procedures.

-Surgeon fees alone for facial fat grafting start at $3,500, with buttock enhancement starting at $7,500 and can be upwards of $12,000 depending on the individual circumstances.
-Plus, if additional surgery is required to achieve your desired results, you should expect to pay for all aspects of this additional surgery.
+Surgeon fees alone for facial fat grafting start at $3,500.
+Buttock enhancement starts at $7,500 and can reach upwards of $12,000 depending on the individual circumstances.
+If additional surgery is required to achieve your desired results, you should expect to pay for all aspects of this additional surgery.

-Fat grafting was something that I gained considerable experience with during my Fellowship in 1995.
-Since that time we have refined and built upon the techniques of fat grafting for all parts of the body.
-The plastic surgeons at YES near Vancouver are constantly evaluating the newest surgical techniques, aesthetic implants and soft tissue fillers available in order to offer the best solutions for our patients.
+Fat grafting was something that I gained considerable experience with during my fellowship in 1995.
+Since that time, we have refined and built upon the techniques of fat grafting for all parts of the body.
+The plastic surgeons at YES are constantly evaluating the newest surgical techniques, aesthetic implants, and soft tissue fillers available to allow us to offer the best solutions for our patients.

 To determine which procedure is right for you, call YES Cosmetic Surgery at (604) 888-9378 to speak with one of our experienced coordinators or use our online form to request a consultation with one of our plastic surgeons certified by the Royal College of Canada.